-Healthier Low-carb Almond Flour Chocolate Cake for the Holidays!
-It’s made with almond flour, eggs, natural sweetener, cocoa power and lots of toasted natural sliced almonds.
+This is a healthier, Low-carb Almond Flour Chocolate Cake for the holidays!
+It’s made with almond flour, eggs, natural sweetener, cocoa powder, and lots of toasted natural sliced almonds.
 This cake is gluten-free too.
 Enjoy!

-Now that it’s baking season we’re all excited to bake for the Holidays.
-Many people like me enjoy giving cookies, cakes and all the delicious baking treats as a gift during this time of the year.
+Now that it’s baking season, we’re all excited to bake for the holidays.
+Many people like me enjoy giving cookies, cakes, and all the delicious baking treats as a gift during this time of the year.
 And who doesn’t like to receive it as a gift, right?
-Isn’t that awesome when someone spends his or her time making or creating a homemade gift for you?
+Isn’t it awesome when someone spends their time making or creating a homemade gift for you?
 I think it’s so sweet.

 I made this cake to bring to a close friend of mine who I love and admire a lot.
-She is also Brazilian and lives in Toronto too.
-We’ve met when we were living in Brazil more than 10 years ago and we became closer friends when we immigrated to Canada.
-Although we both have very busy lives and we don’t see each other as much as we wish, it’s always good to have a close friend who lives near you.
-Especially when you are new to a country and you don’t know many people.
-I think that having a good friend always provides you comfort and a sense of connection, which is very important for us human beings.
+She is also Brazilian and lives in Toronto.
+We met when we were living in Brazil more than 10 years ago and we became even closer friends when we both immigrated to Canada.
+Although we both have very busy lives and we don’t see each other as much as we wish, it’s always good to have a close friend who lives near you, especially when you are new to a country and you don’t know many people.
+I think having a good friend always provides you comfort and a sense of connection, which is very important for us human beings.

-Unfortunately the day we were suppose to go to her place and bring this yummy cake, Thomas woke up with a little cold and since my friend Patricia has a beautiful 3-year-old daughter, we thought better to stay home and avoid Sofia to get sick.
+Unfortunately, the day we were supposed to go to her place and bring this yummy cake, Thomas woke up with a little cold.
+Since my friend Patricia has a beautiful 3-year-old daughter, we thought better to stay home and avoid Sofia to get sick.
 But this cake was so good that next time we meet I’ll make this cake for her again 😉

 This Low-carb Chocolate Almond Flour Cake is made with almond flour, which is gluten-free, low-carb, high in fiber and a good source of protein.
 What’s not to love about almond flour?
-I can’t forget to say that almond flour is also rich in vitamins and minerals such as magnesium, potassium, calcium and vitamin E.
+I can’t forget to say, almond flour is also rich in vitamins and minerals such as magnesium, potassium, calcium, and vitamin E.

-I love baking with almond flour because it’s also very flavourful too.
-For this cake I used only 2 cups of almond flour and lots of eggs.
+I love baking with almond flour because it’s also very flavorful too.
+For this cake, I used only 2 cups of almond flour and lots of eggs.
 This way the dough becomes very fluffy.
-And last but not least I topped it with healthier chocolate frosting, which I made with 70% dark chocolate and almond milk.
-And I finish it with lots of toasted natural sliced almonds to make it even better.
+And last but not least, I topped it with healthier chocolate frosting, which I made with 70% dark chocolate and almond milk.
+I finish it with lots of toasted natural sliced almonds to make it even better.

 There’s a lot going on in the world and in our lives at the moment.
 So, make this cake today and show some love for those who care about you and for the world too 😉